BrilliantPhoenix2024/E-Commerce-Website/README.md

 What is this project?

-# Online-shop repository is a sample of a tutorial Back-end course.
+# Online-Shop repository is a sample of a tutorial Back-end course.

 challenges that i deal with in this project: